 B1 Food samples should be taken in accordance with Directive 2002/63/EC or superseding legislation.
-For feed, the regulations are laid down in Appendix I of Regulation (EC) No. 152/2009 and amendments.
+For feed, the regulations are laid down in Annex I of Regulation (EC) No. 152/2009 or superseding legislation.
 Where it is impractical to take primary samples randomly within a lot, the method of sampling must be recorded.
+Samples taken according to Directive 2002/63/EC or Regulation (EC) No. 152/2009 should be considered as legal, official laboratory samples, representative for the lot or consignment from which they are taken.
+Therefore, the contribution of the sampling variability to the variability in or measurement uncertainty of residue analytical results is not dealt with in this document.